 Due to it being a make-up game, there was already a game scheduled on the big diamond at Abner Field.
-This meant the Little League was now reduced to playing down the hill on one of the old practice fields where the infield was nothing but sand, stray rocks, a steady stream of pebbles and also the scattered remnants of a few broken glass from the beer bottles that the teenage kids presumably were drinking there after dark.
+This meant the Little League was now reduced to playing down the hill on one of the old practice fields where the infield was nothing but sand, stray rocks, a steady stream of pebbles, and also the scattered remnants of a few broken glass from beer bottles that teenage kids presumably drank there after dark.

-Bambino could only imagine there must be a steady stream of Jennifer-Jason-Leigh/Stacy-in-Fast-Times-type of dugout activity going down at night here as well but that was really just pure speculation coupled with imagination, just his creative-manipulation-of-the-cable-box-while-trying-to-squint-through-the-squiggly-lines-late-night-on-Prism line of thinking.
+Bambino could only imagine there must be a steady stream of Jennifer-Jason-Leigh/Stacy-in-Fast-Times-type of dugout activity going down at night here as well but that was pure speculation coupled with imagination, just his own creative-manipulation-of-the-cable-box-while-attempting-to-squint-through-the-squiggly-late-night-programming on-Prism.

 When the starting lineup was announced, Bamb wasn’t playing second base.

-In fact, he wasn’t even in left field where Coach Scag had been occasionally platooning him.
+In fact, he wasn’t even in left field where Coach Scag had been recently platooning him.